cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 ```

 This example shows how the compiler helps you find errors in your programs.
-Compiler errors can be frustrating, but really they only mean your program
+Compiler errors can be frustrating, but they only mean your program
 isn’t safely doing what you want it to do yet; they do _not_ mean that you’re
 not a good programmer!
 Experienced Caironautes still get compiler errors.

 You received the error message `Cannot assign to an immutable variable.`
 because you tried to assign a second value to the immutable `x` variable.

-It’s important that we get compile-time errors when we attempt to change a
+We must get compile-time errors when we attempt to change a
 value that’s designated as immutable because this specific situation can lead to
 bugs.
 If one part of our code operates on the assumption that a value will
 never change and another part of our code changes that value, it’s possible